pmne324/Career-Console/README.md

 We are happy to receive your feedback and also contribution requests.

+We use Next.js and Tailwind to build this project.
+Headless is the solution for this project.

 All right reserved for PMN and SiHagh.
 Powered by Afran S.D.